cw-public/detect-secrets/README.md

 - .pre-commit-config.yaml
 - .secrets.baseline

-Open the file .pre-commit-config.yaml and add the following comment in line 3, next to the rev parameter:

-`# pragma: allowlist secret`

 If you are working in a repository that already contains these two files, it is recommended to run hook-init *again*.